 So when shopping for general-use cookware, you're looking for a balance between good thermal conductivity--fast and even heating--and enough mass to provide adequate heat capacity.
 But which is more important is really a personal preference.

 All cookware is a trade-off between thermal conductivity and heat capacity.
-Heavy clad stainless cookware--Demeyere Atlantis, All-Clad D7, for example--will heat evenly and hang onto heat well, but the greater mass will cause them to heat up more slowly.
+Heavy clad stainless cookware--Demeyere Atlantis, for example--will heat evenly and hang onto heat well, but the greater mass will cause them to heat up more slowly.
 Cast iron will hang onto heat well, but it will heat slowly and unevenly.

 This is what most people prefer, largely because of the lighter weight and greater maneuverability: If you can only afford one skillet, an All-Clad D3 clad stainless skillet is one of the most versatile you'll find.